basstraining/pitch_predictor/README.md

 ![image](https://github.com/basstraining/pitch_predictor/assets/109538271/97e76d9a-a84f-45e1-8f48-dee0399659de)

 ## Conclusion & Next Steps
+As previously mentioned accuracy is the metric we are evaluating on for this particular classification between FB and OS pitches.
+Our MLPClassifier will possibly perform better in a real world pitch sequence prediction model if deployed properly.
+With further tuning and tweaking, XGBoost could possible be another model to use for deployment.
+Analyzing a pitcher's tendencies and predicting the next pitch is quite a complex task.
+Further investigation and feature engineering could be explored to optimize these models for deployment in MLB games.

 ## Contributing
 If you would like to contribute to the project please fork the repository.
 You should activate your python env with `conda` or `venv` using  >= python3.8 and install the python package `pybaseball` with `pip`